tomarp/auditory_stimulation/protocol.md

 **Task Description:** Participants will view a series of complex image puzzles.
 In each puzzle, there will be hidden patterns, objects, or images that need to be identified.
 Tasks may involve counting the number of objects, identifying patterns, or detecting a hidden image within a seemingly random arrangement.

-**Instructions to Participants:** You will be shown a series of image puzzles.
+**Instructions to Participants:** You will be shown a series of optical illusions puzzle.
 Your task is to identify any hidden patterns, objects, or images within each puzzle.
 For example, you may need to count the number of certain objects, detect a hidden image, or spot a pattern in a cluttered design.
 Please respond within 1 min.

 <!-- **C. Cross-Modal Integration** (8 mins/condition)